mullvad/mullvadvpn-app-tests/README.md

 Run all tests on Debian 11 using `OS=debian11 ./runtests.sh`.
 To run the tests on Windows 10 (on a Linux host), use `OS=windows10 ./runtests.sh`.

+## Note on `ci-runtests.sh`

+Account tokens are read from the path specified by `ACCOUNT_TOKENS`.
+Uses round robin to select an account for each VM.

 ## Environment variables

-* `ACCOUNT_TOKENS` - Comma-separated list of account numbers.
-Use instead of `ACCOUNT_TOKEN` for
+* `ACCOUNT_TOKENS` - A file that contains newline-delimited account numbers to use for testing by `ci-runtests.sh`.
-  `./ci-runtests.sh`.
-Uses round robin to select an account for each VM.

 * `ACCOUNT_TOKEN` - Must be set to a valid Mullvad account number since a lot of tests depend on the app being logged in.